Fire Art Guidelines

 Requirements for OF-1:

-• A Burn Laminate
+• A burn laminate

-• Fire Extinguishers
+• Fire extinguishers

-• Ranger and/or ESD Support (artwork dependent)
+• Ranger and/or Emergency Services Dept. support (artwork dependent)

 Open Fire Level Two (OF-2): Enclosed Container Fire